-Roy Eiguren has a long, impressive record that has earned him respect as one of Idaho's premier advocates of significant issues before federal, state and local decision makers.
-As founder of Eiguren Ellis, he has an unsurpassed record of successful public issues management, lobbying, regulatory coordination and political campaign strategy.
+Roy Eiguren’s decades of experience have earned him a reputation as one of Idaho's premier advocates of issues before federal, state and local decision makers.
+As founder of Eiguren Merrill Public Policy, he has an unsurpassed record of successful public issues management, lobbying, regulatory coordination and public policy law outcomes.

 The Idaho Year book describes him as "a lobbyist extraordinaire...respected for his wise counsel...[and] a powerful behind the scenes player."
-Eiguren is widely recognized to have stronger ties and connections, and better insight into the upper reaches government, than most who are employed in it.
-He regularly represents clients as a lobbyist before departments and agencies of the state and federal governments.
-His experience includes successfully managing a wide range of complex issues.
-He has served as a campaign finance adviser to United States Senator Mike Crapo, Congressmen Mike Simpson and Raul Labrador and Governors Phil Batt and Butch Otter.
+Roy is widely recognized to have stronger ties and connections, and better insight into the upper reaches’ government, than most who are employed in it.
+He regularly represents clients as a lawyer and lobbyist before departments and agencies of the state and federal governments.

-As an attorney since 1977, Eiguren’s legal expertise compliments his lobbying work.
-Before entering law practice in 1984, he was Special Assistant to the Administrator of the Bonneville Power Administration of the U.S. Department of Energy.
-Prior to that he served as Chief of the Legislative and Administrative Affairs Division of the Attorney General of the State of Idaho, as a Deputy Secretary of State and as an Ada County Deputy Prosecuting Attorney.
+Before entering law practice in 1984, he was Special Assistant to the Administrator of the Bonneville Power Administration of the U.S. Department of Energy and served as Chief of the Legislative and Administrative Affairs Division of the Attorney General of the State of Idaho.
+He also served as a Deputy Secretary of State and as an Ada County Deputy Prosecuting Attorney.